WallarooLabs/blog.wallaroolabs.com/content/post/mnist-example.md

 Whilst it would seem that machine learning is taking over the world, a lot of the attention has been focused towards researching new methods and applications, and how to make a single model faster.
 At Wallaroo Labs we believe that, in order to make the benefits of machine learning truly ubiquitous, there needs to be a significant improvement in how we put those impressive models into production.
 This is where the stream computing paradigm becomes useful: as for any other type of computation, we can use streaming to apply machine learning models to a large quantity of incoming data, using available techniques in distributed computing.

 Nowadays, many applications with streaming data are either applying machine learning or have a very good use case for it.
-In this example, we will explore how we can build a machine learning inside Wallaroo, our high performance stream processing engine, to classify images from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), using a basic two-stage model in Python.
+In this example, we will explore how we can build a machine learning pipeline nside Wallaroo, our high performance stream processing engine, to classify images from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), using a basic two-stage model in Python.
 Whilst recognizing hand-written digits is a practically solved problem, even a simple example like the one we are presenting provides a real use case (imagine automated cheque reading in a large bank), and the same setup can be used as a starting point for virtually any machine learning application - just replace the model.

-Everything has been implemented in the [current version of Wallaroo (1.4.0)](https://github.com/WallarooLabs/wallaroo/tree/0.4.0).
-The full code can be found on [GitHub](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/sklearn-example).
-If you have any technical questions that this post didn't answer, or if you have any suggestions, please get in touch at [hello@WallarooLabs.com](mailto:hello@WallarooLabs.com), via [our mailing list](https://groups.io/g/wallaroo) or [our IRC channel](https://webchat.freenode.net/?channels=#wallaroo).

 We've been working on our processing engine, [Wallaroo](https://github.com/wallaroolabs/wallaroo/tree/release) for just under two years now.
 Our goal has been to make it as easy to build fast, scale-independent applications for processing data.
-When we open sourced Wallaroo last year we provided an API that let developers create applications using [Python](https://blog.wallaroolabs.com/2017/10/go-python-go-stream-processing-for-python/).
+When we open sourced Wallaroo last year we provided an API that let developers create applications using [Python](https://blog.wallaroolabs.com/2018/01/how-to-update-your-wallaroo-python-applications-to-the-new-api/).
 The example discussed in this blog entry is written using that API.
+We also have a [Go API](https://blog.wallaroolabs.com/2018/01/go-go-go-stream-processing-for-go/).
+Everything has been implemented in the [current version of Wallaroo (0.4.0)](https://github.com/WallarooLabs/wallaroo/tree/0.4.0).
+The full code can be found on [GitHub](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/sklearn-example).
+If you have any technical questions that this post didn't answer, or if you have any suggestions, please get in touch at [hello@WallarooLabs.com](mailto:hello@WallarooLabs.com), via [our mailing list](https://groups.io/g/wallaroo) or [our IRC channel](https://webchat.freenode.net/?channels=#wallaroo).

 ## The MNIST dataset